cipherbrainstechnologies/Fifty7/docs/deployment/RAILWAY_WEBSOCKET_SETUP.md

 **Solution**:
 1. Check Railway logs for port binding errors
-2. Ensure `WEBSOCKET_PORT` is set if using separate service
+2. Ensure service type is "Web Service" (Railway provides PORT automatically)
-3. Verify `PORT` environment variable is available
+3. Verify start command is correct: `python start_websocket.py`
+4. Check that `PORT` is not manually set (Railway provides it automatically)

 ### Issue: WebSocket Connects But No Messages